bendalab/thunderfish/README.md

 - *eventdetection.py*: Detect and hande peaks and troughs as well as threshold crossings in data arrays.
 - *powerspectrum.py*: Compute and plot powerspectra and spectrograms for a given minimum frequency resolution.
 - *voronoi.py*: Analyse Voronoi diagrams based on scipy.spatial.
+- *multivariateexplorer.py*: Simple GUI for viewing and exploring multivariate data.

 ### EOD analysis